bitprj/bitproject/teams/developer-relations/bible-for-developers/README.md

 ### Kevin

 This is the second layer for reviewing the curriculum.
-Kevin is in charge of further looking into the content of the written curriculum.
-Specifically, he is in charge of the pull requests made by the managers.
+Kevin is in charge of the pull requests made by the managers.
 As a result, he needs to review a lot of curriculum, and using this checklist will further help save time and work in the reviewing process.

 In the following example, Kevin saw the 1 scroll per card checkbox, and therefore made the following review: